bonitasoft/bonita-doc/md/install-a-bonita-bpm-cluster.md

     * In `platform_engine/bonita-platform-sp-custom.properties`
         * uncomment and set the **`bonita.cluster`** property to `true`.
         * <a id="disable-hibernate-cache"/>In order to keep consistency between nodes, the Hibernate cache must be disabled.
-          Uncoment and change the line
+          Uncomment and change the line
           `#bonita.platform.persistence.use_second_level_cache=true`
           to
           `bonita.platform.persistence.use_second_level_cache=false`